zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Remove support of blocking cache
+### Remove Support for Blocking Cache
 - **Date:** 2020-Jun-17
 - **JIRA Ticket:** [LPS-115687](https://issues.liferay.com/browse/LPS-115687)

 #### What changed?

-Blocking cache support is removed, these properties can no longer be used to enable blocking cache:
+Blocking cache support was removed.
+These properties can no longer be used to enable blocking cache:

-`ehcache.blocking.cache.allowed`,
+- `ehcache.blocking.cache.allowed`
-`permissions.object.blocking.cache`,
+- `permissions.object.blocking.cache`
-`value.object.entity.blocking.cache`.
+- `value.object.entity.blocking.cache`

 #### Who is affected?